colorado is leading the charge by empowering students to not only learn about climate change at school, but take action in their local communities.

 superintendent of durango public school district 9-R

-“Receiving the Seal is amazing to put on my resume for college and future work experiences.
+“The Seal is amazing to put on my resume for college and future work experiences.
 Pursuing the Seal of Climate Literacy means that you are part of something bigger than yourself and you’re advocating for things that are important to you.”

 — ISADORA